robertschmidt54/AdvancedUnixTutorial/README.md

 # Installation
 < add installation of putty and winscp instructions >
 # Let's get started: Why do we even want to learn about Unix?
 Linux/Unix has become the standard operating system for high performance computing clusters (HPCs) all around the globe.
 If you want the power of an HPC you need to learn the fundamentals of Unix.
-Plus almost all of the most popular bioinformatics tools are used on the commandline.
+Plus almost all of the most popular bioinformatics tools are used on the command line.
 Trust me it may look intimidating at first, but I hope you are finding it is not as hard as you may have thought.

 ![No GUI No Problem](Images/NoGUINoProblem.png)
 *No GUI No Problem :sunglasses:*

 # Some Review
 By now you probably know enough Unix to be dangerous.
 Congratulations!
-It wont hurt to reveiw some fundamentals though:
+It won't hurt to reveiw some fundamentals though:

 Command | Description
 --------|-------------
 ls \<directory\> | Lists all files in the current directory.
-If used without an argument lists files in current directory. cd \<directory\> | Changes to a directory. rm \<file\> | Permenatly deletes a file. rm -r \<directory\> | Permenatly deletes a directory. **Be very careful with rm.
+If used without an argument lists files in current directory. cd \<directory\> | Changes to a directory. rm \<file\> | Permanently deletes a file. rm -r \<directory\> | Permanently deletes a directory. **Be very careful with rm.
 Always be absolutely sure you know what you are deleting.** cat \<file\> | Prints contents of file to screen. less \<file\> | Opens file for viewing in the less interface. more \<file\> | Opens file for viewing in the more interface.